By the end of this section, you will be able to:

 Blocking only some trade is also possible.
 Suppose that the United States passed a sugar import quota of seven tons.
 The United States will import no more than seven tons of sugar, which means that Brazil can export no more than seven tons of sugar to the United States.
 As a result, the price of sugar in the United States will be 20 cents, which is the price where the quantity demanded is seven tons greater than the domestic quantity supplied.
 Conversely, if Brazil can export only seven tons of sugar, then the price of sugar in Brazil will be 14 cents per pound, which is the price where the domestic quantity supplied in Brazil is seven tons greater than domestic demand.

-In general, when a country sets a low or medium tariff or import quota, the equilibrium price and quantity will be somewhere between no trade and completely free trade.
+In general, when a country sets a low or medium tariff or import quota, the equilibrium price and quantity will be somewhere between those that prevail with no trade and those with completely free trade.
 The following Work It Out explores the impact of these trade barriers.

 Effects of Trade Barriers

 Let’s look carefully at the effects of tariffs or quotas.
 If the U.S. government imposes a tariff or quota sufficient to eliminate trade with Brazil, two things occur: U.S. consumers pay a higher price and therefore buy a smaller quantity of sugar.
-U.S. producers obtain a higher price so they sell a larger quantity of sugar.
-The effects of a tariff on producers and consumers in the United States can be measured using two concepts developed in Demand, Supply, and Efficiency: consumer surplus and producer surplus.
+U.S. producers obtain a higher price and they sell a larger quantity of sugar.
+We can measure the effects of a tariff on producers and consumers in the United States using two concepts that we developed in Demand, Supply, and Efficiency: consumer surplus and producer surplus.

 Step 1.
 Look at Figure 21.4, which shows a hypothetical version of the demand and supply of sugar in the United States.

 Step 2.
-Note that the sugar market is in equilibrium at point A where Domestic Quantity Demanded (Qd) = Quantity Supplied (Domestic Qs + Imports from Brazil) at a price of PTrade when there is free trade.
+Note that when there is free trade the sugar market is in equilibrium at point A where Domestic Quantity Demanded (Qd) = Quantity Supplied (Domestic Qs + Imports from Brazil) at a price of PTrade.

 Step 3.
 Note, also, that imports are equal to the distance between points C and A.

 Step 4.
-Recall that consumer surplus is the value a consumer gets beyond what they paid for when they buy a product.
+Recall that consumer surplus is the value that consumers get beyond what they paid for when they buy a product.
 Graphically, it is the area under a demand curve but above the price.
 In this case, the consumer surplus in the United States is the area of the triangle formed by the points PTrade, A, and B.